Home

 Green belt in the city

 It's just the place to take a rest after a hectic tour of the Grand Palace and the old city.
-The hum of the traffic seems so far away in the breezy, serene atmosphere as families picnic in the park.

 In the center of the park is a poignant monument to Queen Sunanda Kumariratana and Princess Kannabhorn Benjaratana, consort and daughter respectively of King Rama V.

 In 1880, the queen and princess were drowned in the Chao Phraya during a boat trip to Bang Pa In Palace in the north.
-Their epitaphs stand in Saranrom Park, their favorite garden.

 The royal monument